Escaping the Verifier: Learning to Reason via Demonstrations: Introduction

 \section{Introduction}

 Recent advances in Large Language Models (LLMs) have been driven substantially by improvements in their \emph{reasoning} abilities.
-Reasoning enables LLMs to perform deliberate intermediate computations before producing answers to the user queries, proposing candidate solutions and self-corrections.
-Much of this progress has been enabled via Reinforcement Learning (RL) on \emph{verifiable} tasks such as mathematics and competitive programming \citep{deepseek-r1,qwen3,grpo-deepseekmath,deepcoder2025}.
-Notably, recent work has demonstrated that RL with Verifiable Rewards (RLVR) can enable LLMs to develop robust reasoning capabilities without any additional supervision ~\citep{deepseek-r1}.
-A growing body of work further improves the efficiency and stability of such RL algorithms on verifiable tasks, such as DAPO \citep{yu2025dapoopensourcellmreinforcement} and GSPO \citep{gspo}.
-However, comparatively little attention has been paid to developing reasoning abilities on \emph{non-verifiable} tasks, where task-specific verifiers are unavailable.
+Reasoning enables LLMs to perform intermediate computations before answering user queries, proposing candidate solutions and self-corrections.
+Much of this progress has been enabled via Reinforcement Learning (RL) on \emph{verifiable} tasks such as mathematics and competitive programming~\citep{deepseek-r1,qwen3,grpo-deepseekmath}.
+Notably, recent work has demonstrated that RL with Verifiable Rewards (RLVR) can enable LLMs to develop robust reasoning capabilities without any additional supervision~\citep{deepseek-r1}.
+A growing body of work further improves the efficiency and stability of RL algorithms on verifiable tasks~\citep{yu2025dapoopensourcellmreinforcement,gspo}.
+Compared to that, little attention has been paid to the development of reasoning abilities on \emph{non-verifiable} tasks, i.e., tasks where verifiers do not exist.

-Yet, in many impactful and challenging tasks --- such as analytical writing, open-ended research, or financial analysis --- LLM outputs are not directly verifiable due to hard-to-specify criteria, wide variation among acceptable answers, and other practical constraints.
-A popular approach in these settings is Reinforcement Learning from Human Feedback (RLHF)~\citep{instructgpt_NEURIPS2022_b1efde53, dpo}, but they require collecting human preferences beyond demonstration data, which is often a time-consuming and expensive process.
+Yet, in many impactful and challenging tasks, such as analytical writing, open-ended research, or financial analysis, LLM outputs are not directly verifiable due to hard-to-specify criteria, wide variation among acceptable answers, and other constraints.
+A popular approach in these settings is Reinforcement Learning from Human Feedback (RLHF,~\citealp{instructgpt_NEURIPS2022_b1efde53, dpo}), but it requires collecting human preferences, which is often a time-consuming and expensive process.